TediCross/TediCross/README.md

 * `debug`: If set to `true`, activates debugging output from the bot.
 Defaults to `false`
 * `bridges`: An array containing all your chats and channels.
 For each object in this array, you should have the following properties:
 	* `name`: A internal name of the chat.
 Appears in the log
+	* `direction`: Direction of the bridge. "both" for bidirectional, "d2t" for discord-to-telegram, "t2d" for telegram-to-discord
 	* `telegram.chatId`: ID of the chat that is the Telegram end of this bridge.
 See step 11 on how to aquire it
 	* `telegram.relayJoinLeaveMessages`: Whether or not to relay messages to Discord about people joining/leaving the Telegram chat
 	* `discord.guild`: ID of the server the Discord end of the bridge is in.
 If a message to the bot originates from within this server, but not the correct channel, it is ignored, instead of triggering a reply telling the sender to get their own bot.
 See step 11 on how to aquire it